benmvp/slides/2020/tsconf/react.md

   * Get to see everything that render prop is passing you
   * `children` takes a `user` object and returns back React UI
   * The use of `<UsersList />` will be fully type-safe as well
+- We'll talk even more about lists in a little bit

 /////
 <!-- .slide: data-background="url(../../img/ts-react/mixing-console-abigail-keenan-QdEn9s5Q_4w-unsplash.jpg) no-repeat center" data-background-size="cover" -->